khanali37gmail/python-challenge/README.md

 In the analysis we had to get

-The total number of votes cast,
+The total number of votes cast

-A complete list of candidates who received votes,
+A complete list of candidates who received votes

-The percentage of votes each candidate won,
+The percentage of votes each candidate won

-The total number of votes each candidate won,
+The total number of votes each candidate won

-The winner of the election based on popular vote,
+The winner of the election based on popular vote

+This Data will display in command promt and will also be out put in a file under Analysis folder where you can view .txt file for reference.

 # Data Analysis for Budget and Data Analysis for Election.